Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 It is a good idea to check to see that you are using the best terms for your topic.
-ASFA uses three different thesauri to index preferred subject terms and taxonomic terms.
+ASFA uses two different thesauri to index preferred subject terms and taxonomic terms.